yoursgnan/flux/README.md

 ### Hello World Example

-You can start a simple Flux.js application with a "Hello World" route that handles both GET and POST requests like this:
+You can start a simple Flux.js application with a "Hello World" route that handles both GET and POST requests:

 ```javascript
 const Flux = require('flux-js').flux({ enable_cors: true });